jameshyojaelee/PerturbFM/README.md

 # PerturbFM

-Perturbation response prediction with **immutable OOD splits**, **full metric panels**, and **calibrated uncertainty**.
+Perturbation response prediction with **immutable OOD splits**, **full metric panels**, and **calibrated uncertainty**

-This repo is deliberately opinionated: it tries to make “fake wins” hard by baking evaluation rigor into the tooling.
+Perturbation modeling is one of those areas where it’s easy to get impressive numbers for the wrong reasons: split drift, silent leakage, cherry-picked metrics, or evaluation scripts that don’t match the benchmark’s intent.
+This repository is designed to prevent those failure modes by making rigor the default.

+The goal of this work is not “just another model.”
+It’s a workflow that turns your experiments into artifacts you can stand behind: frozen splits, complete metric panels, calibrated uncertainty, and provenance-rich run outputs — so when a result looks good, you can trust it (and reproduce it later).

-- Architecture + hard rules: `docs/project_overview.md`
+- Project overview + hard rules: see “Project overview (detailed)” below
-- Literature + competitive positioning: `references.md`
+- Literature + competitive positioning: `docs/references.md`
 - Roadmap + execution tracker: `docs/prompts.md`

 ## What’s in the repo right now